HailStorm32/vixen2Pi/README.md

 6. Transfer the executable to the pi by running `scp vixen2Pi PI_IP_ADDR:`
 7. On the Pi, install wiringPi by following the instructions <a href="http://wiringpi.com/download-and-install/">here</a>
 8. Once wiringPi is installed, you can remove the wiringPi repo that was cloned
-9. See <a href="custom-id">Running and using vixen2Pi</a> for more information on running the executable
+9. See <a href="https://github.com/HailStorm32/vixen2Pi#running-and-using-vixen2Pi">Running and using vixen2Pi</a> for more information on running the executable

 ##### Compiling on the Pi: